Exclusive: Instagram cofounder Mike Krieger talks growth and leadership just before resigning

-Late on Monday Instagram co-founders Kevin Systrom and Mike Krieger shocked the tech world by announcing that they were stepping down from the company that they founded eight years ago and have grown into one of the most powerful and influential social media platforms in the world.
-With over one billion users, Instagram is the go-to app for millennials and is now five times the size of Snapchat.
+Late on Monday, Instagram cofounders Kevin Systrom and Mike Krieger shocked the tech world by announcing that they were stepping down from the company that they founded eight years ago and have grown into one of the most powerful and influential social media platforms in the world.
+With over 1 billion users, Instagram is the go-to app for millennials and is now five times the size of Snapchat.
 Bought by Facebook in 2012 for $1 billion, it’s now estimated to be worth more than 100 times that.

 Beyond its suddenness—there was no hint that the men had any plans to transition into a “next chapter,” as they said in a statement—the move comes at a critical time for both Facebook and Instagram.
 Facebook has been under attack for a variety of problems relating to disseminating fake news and its role in a number of global elections.
 User growth has slowed down at the flagship service, putting more of a spotlight on Instagram as the future for the company’s user and revenue growth.